Topics Map > Active Learning > Small Teaching Strategies

 How to apply this approach

-Unpack Assessments — Help students break down a larger task into smaller tasks that can be practiced in ways in which feedback is spaced, specific, and actionable towards the final product.
+Unpack Assessments — Help students break down a task into smaller tasks that can be practiced in ways in which feedback is spaced, specific, and actionable towards the final product.
 Break down assessments into smaller chunks, identifying cognitive skills needed for success.
 Parcel Them Out and Practice Them — Create small teaching experiences that offer students the practice/feedback loop.
 This can happen online or in class.
-In-class experiences can be five or ten minutes of each class or on a few select class days in the weeks leading up to the larger assessment’s due date.
-Provide Feedback -— Give actionable feedback to students’ practice efforts to give them a chance to self-correct.
+In-class experiences can be five or ten minutes of each class or on a few select class days in the weeks leading up to the assessment’s due date.
+Provide Feedback — Give actionable feedback to students’ practice efforts to allow them to self-correct.
 Ask questions to get students thinking about why and how they chose a particular approach.

 Principles